PlanetDebug/LEPR-MCrypt/README.md

-# docker-compose-laravel
+# Microservices

-Simplified LEPP stack for local development.
+A secondary README.md is available in the `src/` folder showing the steps taken.

-# Note
+# Setup
-Create a docker volume called 'data-postgres' before spinning up the container
+1. Ensure Docker is installed
+2. Run command:
+    `docker volume create data-postgres`

-This is a workaround for an issue in which postgres permissions no longer allow for the data to be persisted over volumes.
+This is a workaround for an issue in which postgres does not allow for volumes to be shared due to postgres permissions.

+3. `cd` into the root directory
+4. Run `docker-compose up`

+The server will appear via the url: [http://localhost:8080](http://localhost:8080)

+# Constructed Compose File
+LEPP development stack.

+This development stack

 ## Usage